Saturday, December 8, 2018

 William C. Mathews doesn't seem to have written anything after this novel, an action-oriented special-agent themed thriller which Avon published in 1983, but in all likelihood the name Mathews is merely a one-off pseudonym from an established grinder.

-"Marco Castaneda is the Cobra.
+'Marco Castaneda is the Cobra.
 Pimp.
 Drug trafficker.
 Arms dealer.
 King of the Mexican Mafia.
 His passion is deadly snakes.
 His pleasure is exotic women.
 His pastime is human torture.
 He's a highstakes gambler who always cheats---and always wins.
 Only one man has the guts to play his game.
 Special Agent David Caine.
 But first Caine steals the Cobra's beautiful woman.
-And that's when the fun really begins."
+And that's when the fun really begins.'

-The Highbinders (No. 1, Avon, March 1984): "Ash Tallman, Pinkerton's ace cop.
+ASH TALLMAN 1, THE HIGHBINDERS (Avon, March 1984): 'Ash Tallman, Pinkerton's ace cop.
 A debonair dandy with nerves of steel and the guts to get the job done... whatever it took.
 But he had the smarts to see that this time he'd been conned into the wrong side of a sleazy scheme---hired to strike some low blows for some high placed wheeler-dealers.
 And that wasn't Ash Tallman's game.
-Ash knew every trick in the book---from seduction to strong arm tactics---and with the help of his sexy sidekick, Vivian Valentine, he'd settle a few scores... whatever it took."
+Ash knew every trick in the book---from seduction to strong arm tactics---and with the help of his sexy sidekick, Vivian Valentine, he'd settle a few scores... whatever it took.'

 The Blood Trilogy covers are bona fide masterpieces of montage illustration.
 They, like the aforementioned Ash Tallman covers, represent everything that's great about Larkin's work; his bold compositions and accurate sense of color and proportion and his ability to convey both action and mood.
 They also reveal Larkin's uncanny ability to draw one's attention to the smallest details of his montage without losing sight of its larger meaning, here being the portrait of a man of demonstrable action.
 It's illustration as absolute storytelling, and it's why I absolutely love this form of art above all others.

-Bloodrun (Book 1, Avon, September, 1984): "Skipper Gould said his goodbyes to Asia after Vietnam.
+SKIPPER GOULD 1, BLOODRUN (Avon, September, 1984): 'Skipper Gould said his goodbyes to Asia after Vietnam.
 There he had been trained in the toughest fighting corps on earth.
 There he had become a man.
 But, like the lover who never forgets his first woman, when Asia called to him again, he came.
 Skipper Gould came back to find out who killed his brother Ricky---a death both brutal and mysterious.
 Unlike Skipper, Ricky was no soldier.
 He was a UN scientist specializing in entomology.
 Not drugs.
 Not sex.
 Not murder.
-Skipper's only link to the killers was a sensual Oriental beauty---a link strong enough to lock Skipper into a spiraling game of big oil politics, KGB intrigue, and stinking corruption... a covert game in which the high stakes of staying alive depended on stopping something highly secret, and low-down deadly."
+Skipper's only link to the killers was a sensual Oriental beauty---a link strong enough to lock Skipper into a spiraling game of big oil politics, KGB intrigue, and stinking corruption... a covert game in which the high stakes of staying alive depended on stopping something highly secret, and low-down deadly.'

-Bloodmoon (Book 3, Avon, October, 1985): "Skipper Gould had been trained in America's most deadly combat units fighting in the green hell of 'Nam.
+SKIPPER GOULD 3, BLOODMOON (Avon, October, 1985): 'Skipper Gould had been trained in America's most deadly combat units fighting in the green hell of 'Nam.
 Now he's back home and living the quiet life in a backwater town.
 But a phone call from an old friend sends him running to a Buddhist spiritual center in the Berkshires... where a woman's savage murder threatens to ignite a powder keg of violence.
 The Buddhist center reawakens Skipper's troubled memories of the East.
 But he's in no mood for meditation when he learns that the Dalai Lama himself is coming in a few days to bless the center--leaving him little time to track down a killer on the loose.
 Then a tip from a government agent leads him to the heart of a massive drug-smuggling ring in the area--and to a phony religious cult led by a bloodthirsty ex-mercenary.
 Too much dangerous knowledge soon has Skipper on a one-way road to an early Nirvana.
-His only hope of staying alive: a luscious blonde with a taste for sex... and death."
+His only hope of staying alive: a luscious blonde with a taste for sex... and death.'

-On the cover of Jonathan Rubin's only published novel, The Barking Deer (Avon, November, 1982), we have an action scene perfectly laid out within the outline of an American soldier, and another stunning masterpiece by Larkin.
+On the cover of Jonathan Rubin's only published novel, The Barking Deer (Avon, November, 1982), we have an action scene perfectly laid out within the silhouette of an American soldier, and another stunning masterpiece by Larkin.

-"A team of twelve men, handpicked from the U.S. Special Forces, were sent into the mountains of Vietnam to battle the Viet Cong for control of a strategic village.
+'A team of twelve men, handpicked from the U.S. Special Forces, were sent into the mountains of Vietnam to battle the Viet Cong for control of a strategic village.
 The village was home to Montagnard tribesmen, a people who didn't understand the war, and who wanted no part of it.
 A people torn to pieces by their two would-be defenders... the American eagle and the Viet Cong tiger.
 Villagers were beheaded and their bloody skulls left on pikes.
 Food was burned while people starved.
 Torture became the order of the day.
 It was a war with bravery, but no heroes.
 A war with ideals, but no honor.
-A war with too many enemies---and no winners"
+A war with too many enemies---and no winners'

 Adam Lassiter is a pseudonym of Steven M. Krauzer (1948- 2009), a Missoula, Montana based writer who authored, co-authored, or edited, approximately 33 books.
 He has written for radio, television and the movies, and for many years he was a columnist with Outside Magazine, which by itself gets him the ole 'tip of the hat' from me.

-Night Over the Solomons (Bantam, December, 1986): "They're freelance pilots and full-time troubleshooters for democracy.
+Night Over the Solomons (Bantam, December, 1986): 'They're freelance pilots and full-time troubleshooters for democracy.
 They're men like Steven Cowan, Mike Thorne, and Turk Madden who face danger every day of their lives and fight like tigers for what they believe in.
 With the world on the brink of war, they're on the front lines, wherever there's action.
-From dangerous South Seas islands, to steaming South American jungles, to the other islands of Japan, you'll find these men ready to fight the enemies of freedom---in a battle to the death."
+From dangerous South Seas islands, to steaming South American jungles, to the other islands of Japan, you'll find these men ready to fight the enemies of freedom---in a battle to the death.'

-West From Singapore (Bantam, April, 1987): "He's a two-fisted American adventurer and veteran of a hundred waterfront brawls.
+West From Singapore (Bantam, April, 1987): 'He's a two-fisted American adventurer and veteran of a hundred waterfront brawls.
 He's "Ponga Jim" Mayo, and he minds his own business and leaves international intrigues to others.
 But, as master of his own tramp freighter, trouble seeks him out as he navigates the treacherous East Indian seas from Borneo to Singapore.
-Never one to back away from danger, Jim straps on his Colt automatic and takes the helm of the Semiramis, ready to battle pirates and spies, dope peddlers and gunrunners and whoever else dares to challenge his command... and God help the man who crosses Jim Mayo."
+Never one to back away from danger, Jim straps on his Colt automatic and takes the helm of the Semiramis, ready to battle pirates and spies, dope peddlers and gunrunners and whoever else dares to challenge his command... and God help the man who crosses Jim Mayo.'

 "HANGMAN AND HIS CUTTHROAT CREW GO AFTER A MOB PORN CZAR IN THE PLEASURE PITS OF VEGAS!"

-"Vinny Petrocelli's movie heroines rarely lived happily ever after... they usually died with the cameras rolling.
+'Vinny Petrocelli's movie heroines rarely lived happily ever after... they usually died with the cameras rolling.
 When Killsquad hits the Sin City strip to extinguish this white-slaver's operation, they have more than just the mob on their hands.
 In fact, mixing business with pleasure could get the cutthroats caught with their pants down!
-But with Hangman at the helm, the Vegas viper is soon cornered at his Mexican studio--where Killsquad is waiting to produce his final flick."
+But with Hangman at the helm, the Vegas viper is soon cornered at his Mexican studio--where Killsquad is waiting to produce his final flick.'

 Berserker, Volume 6 (Bantam, 1990), is my favorite cover of the nine total that Larkin produced for Dan Schmidt's military-adventure series, Eagle Force.
 The island setting and unique cliff-side perspective are absolutely marvelous of course, but I also like the fact that my first website blog was named Berserker Books.

-"On a remote and rugged island off the coast of Greece, the Kremlin's secret army has prepared a coup on a scale of horror no human mind can begin to grasp.
+'On a remote and rugged island off the coast of Greece, the Kremlin's secret army has prepared a coup on a scale of horror no human mind can begin to grasp.
 Subjected to a secret drug that turns ordinary men into mindless killing machines, they're poised to seize Europe by the throat--and force an entire continent to join them in an orgy of murderous insanity.
 Yet what's even more insane is Vic Gabriel's counterplot--to lead his four-man commando squad against the island and take it by storm.
 The odds are impossible to one.
-But the Eagle Force wouldn't want it any other way!"
+But the Eagle Force wouldn't want it any other way!'

-Michael Newton is best known for his work on Don Pendleton's Mack Bolan adventure series, The Executioner, with more than 90 entries to his credit, but he's also penned novels in at least five others series and written several western novels (under the pseudonym Lyle Brandt).
+Michael Newton is best known for his work on Don Pendleton's Mack Bolan adventure series, The Executioner, with more than 90 entries to his credit, but he's also penned novels in at least five others series and written several western novels under the pseudonym Lyle Brandt.
 Larkin's cover art and Bantam's titling design for Newton's Korea Kill and China White look smashing together and my research tells me there was a third novel that was published too, although I've never even seen it listed for sale.
 A white whale if there ever was one.

-Korea Kill (Book 1, Bantam, April, 1990): "For eleven years, Kim Sunim had been retired from the business of killing, ever since a failed mission in Bangkok took its toll in innocent lives.
+Korea Kill (Book 1, Bantam, April, 1990): 'For eleven years, Kim Sunim had been retired from the business of killing, ever since a failed mission in Bangkok took its toll in innocent lives.
 Then one day his former station chief appears at the door of his martial arts studio.
 One of the agency's best agents has been murdered in Seoul, a man who'd once been like a father to Kim, and the CIA wants the man's killer found and terminated.
 It's a contract he cannot refuse---and a chance for revenge.
 But when Kim returns to Seoul, he finds the city of his birth teeming with vice and corruption.
-Soon the blackbelt assassin is drawn into a conspiracy where the line between friend and foe is dangerously blurred... a conspiracy of dishonor that only a man of honor can break---or be broken by!"
+Soon the blackbelt assassin is drawn into a conspiracy where the line between friend and foe is dangerously blurred... a conspiracy of dishonor that only a man of honor can break---or be broken by!'

-China White (Book 2, Bantam, August, 1991): "Joey Lee is a Chinese American, streetwise, street tough.
+China White (Book 2, Bantam, August, 1991): 'Joey Lee is a Chinese American, streetwise, street tough.
 He has five years in the LAPD and ten in the DEA--but he throws it all away when the Triad gang sends his partner to the hospital...
 DOA.
 The Triads: an ageless Chinese Mafia--human predators peddling in soft flesh and hard drugs.
 Their San Francisco head is Bobby Chan, alias the Cobra, the man responsible for the death of Lee's partner.
 Out to exact his pound of flesh, Lee goes to Hong Kong to pursue the core of the Triad's operation: heroin.
 China White.
 The trail leads from the neon jungle of Sin City to the hothouse killing fields of Thailand.
 There, Lee discover how shocking far the drug network really extends--and that someone close to home is at the source of this bloody trail of revenge.
 Lee has been invited to a feast with sudden death on the menu.
-And he is prepared to eat his fill."
+And he is prepared to eat his fill.'

-Ronin (Book 3, Bantam, January, 1992): "... this thrilling new novel set in the Tokyo underworld deals with the popular subject of the Yakuza, the Japanese Mafia.
-When Harry Tanaka discovers the sickening truth about Laney, a girl he once cared for, Harry's actions ignite the whole city into a bloody gangland war."
+Ronin (Book 3, Bantam, January, 1992): '... this thrilling new novel set in the Tokyo underworld deals with the popular subject of the Yakuza, the Japanese Mafia.
+When Harry Tanaka discovers the sickening truth about Laney, a girl he once cared for, Harry's actions ignite the whole city into a bloody gangland war.'

-Carolina Courage (Volume Three, Bantam, January, 1991): "A pioneering spirit marked the hardy mountaineers of North Carolina, but an ugly violence ravaged this land of laurels and hills.
+THE HOLTS 3, CAROLINA COURAGE (Bantam, January, 1991): 'A pioneering spirit marked the hardy mountaineers of North Carolina, but an ugly violence ravaged this land of laurels and hills.
 A dread disease was killing rich and poor alike, and cruel blame fell on the proud Cherokee, the last great Indian tribe of America's East.
 Now, in this crossfire of hatred and fear, only one brave family would dare to stand up for justice: THE HOLTS...
 1891.
 The train rumbled south from New York's bustling boulevards to the twisted, secretive dirt roads of Qualla Boundary, the sprawling Cherokee reservation.
 Here yellow fever had become a scourge of death.
 And here Dr. Janess Holt Lawrence was coming to help a desperate people.
 But awaiting Janessa was both the shocking truth about her lost Indian past and a terrifying plot against her life.
 Even Senator Toby Holt's power might not reach her in time... as far away in Hawaii, the Blakes and Brentwoods found a serpent in paradise.
-Unscrupulous sugar growers had turned to treachery and murder to wrest the island from its gentle people, and young Mike Holt, the daring of Wagonmaster Whip Holt coursing through his veins, would plunge headlong into a dangerous adventure to follow the dictates of his heart."
+Unscrupulous sugar growers had turned to treachery and murder to wrest the island from its gentle people, and young Mike Holt, the daring of Wagonmaster Whip Holt coursing through his veins, would plunge headlong into a dangerous adventure to follow the dictates of his heart.'

-Larkin's cover art for the Gairden Legacy series is a terrific blend of historical, adventure and romantic fiction, just like the novels themselves.
-Coleen L. Johnston's trilogy tells the story of Thomas Gairden, a coverlet weaver and soldier in Colonial America who becomes the founder of one of America's first textile industries.
+Larkin's cover art for the Gairden Legacy series is a terrific blend of historical, adventure and romantic imagery, just like the novels themselves.
+Coleen L. Johnston's trilogy tells the fascinating story of Thomas Gairden, a coverlet weaver and soldier in Colonial America who becomes the founder of one of America's first textile industries.
 Ms. Johnston knows quite a bit about coverlets too, she weaves herself and is a frequent seller of her own wares at both fairs and galleries.

 The scans below are taken from Book 1, and provide additional details about coverlets.

 It might not be fair to state that the Frontier Trilogy paintings are Larkin's finest achievements in paperback cover art because he obviously has so many great covers to choose from, but if I were told I could buy only three of his original cover paintings I'm pretty sure I would choose these three over everything else he's done.
-Of course, it didn't hurt my decision any to know that I've been a fan of frontier fiction and non-fiction since childhood, and that I've also hiked and fished in the very same places that are so nicely depicted on all three covers.
+Of course, it didn't hurt my decision any to know that I've been a fan of frontier fiction and non-fiction since childhood, and that I've also hiked and fished in the very same places that are so beautifully depicted on all three covers.

-Expedition (Book 2, Bantam, February, 1993): "THE FIRST HOLTS.
+FRONTIER TRILOGY 2, EXPEDITION (Bantam, February, 1993): 'Once there was a wilderness so vast, no white man had ever crossed it.
+Then Lewis and Clark became the pathfinders for a nation, opening lup a land of limitless possibilities that called with a siren's song to brave men looking for a dream...
+THE FIRST HOLTS.
 In the heart of this majestic land, Clay Holt and his Sioux wife, Shining Moon, lead a perilous expedition up the Yellowstone River.
 While Clay and his band confront fierce storms and the plots of adversaries, brother Jeff Holt heads back East on a treacherous quest; impetuous young cousin Ned takes to the high seas; and in the East, Melissa Merrivale Holt struggles against the unscrupulous businessman who means to have her.
-With bravery and fighting spirit, the intrepid Holts battle on... to shape the destiny of a nation and to build an American Dynasty."
+With bravery and fighting spirit, the intrepid Holts battle on... to shape the destiny of a nation and to build an American Dynasty.'

-Outpost (Book 3, Bantam, July, 1993): "THE FIRST HOLTS.
+FRONTIER TRILOGY 3, OUTPOST (Bantam, July, 1993): ' They crossed the vast frontier in pursuit of a dream, men and women whose courage and daring shaped the future of a great young nation and forged an unforgettable legacy of passion and adventure in a brave new land they called home...
+THE FIRST HOLTS.
 To the brothers Clay and Jefferson Holt, the western territory is a land of breathtaking beauty and unlimited possibility--but also a place of lawlessness and sudden, brutal violence.
 Sworn to bring a longtime enemy to justice, Clay heads north to Canada and a dangerous showdown, while in far-off North Carolina, Jeff is stalked by a ruthless killer determined to destroy his family.
-As war cries fill the air, the Holts must fight once more for their home, their nation, and the magnificent dynasty that will live forever in the pages of history."
+As war cries fill the air, the Holts must fight once more for their home, their nation, and the magnificent dynasty that will live forever in the pages of history.'

 IF YOU don't already own Bob Larkin's art book, The Savage Art of Bob Larkin, Volume One (SQP Inc., 2009), I encourage you to buy one.
 They're still available from secondary markets like amazon, abebooks and ebay for a mere $10-30 dollars (the book retailed new at only $19.95).
 And while it's only a scant 64 pages long and in softcover format (not befitting an artist of Larkin's stature), it does benefit from its high quality paper and being dramatically oversized (9 x 12 inches), plus it has 38 of its 106 painted images (not counting the covers) reproduced as full-page imagery, which is mighty impressive.